jmmon/arduino_tinyhouse_lighting/README.md

-TODO: 1
-    when in nightlight mode, fading to off should switch out of nightlight mode ?? or not? stay in "red" mode?

-    mode 7:
-    Then all the previous levels combined? haha

-    Same with white: after hitting max brightness, fading up again turns on rgb as a white, then fading down will fade rgb then w
-    colorProgress: after hitting max brightness, next time it fades it adds white? then fading down first fades down white then fades color.

-    double press and hold on white fades ALL sets with white? or all?
-    (Double press and hold on color fades ALL sets with color) or all?
-        - Don't adjust the original white level - instead use a second variable so they can stay in sync with each other in terms of starting difference in brightness level

-TODO:
-    Triple tap + hold == fade all up/down?
-        OR Double???????

-    That means double tap + hold == speedAdj for progressColor

-TODO:
-    attach methods to section?
-Such as:
-        fade up (mode)

-TODO:
 Make section a class instead of struct!
+-   attach methods to section?
+Such as: fade up (mode)
     -- Cancel this, seems to lag a bunch.
 Maybe needs optimizing if moving to class?

 make button a class instead of struct
     -- this would still be nice, class with two methods for registerPress and registerRelease

-color struct?
+color struct
     array of 4 colors for each section: RGBW:0123
     Each color has:
         level - current brightness level        -- these are currently floats, would be cool to use ints instead lastLevel
         nextLevel - for colorshifting modes
-        isOn - bool (is this even necessary? just check against level?)
+        RGBWM[4]->isOn - bool (is this even necessary? just check against level?)

+15342 bytes (49%) of program storage space.
+Maximum is 30720 bytes.
+Global variables use 1250 bytes (61%) of dynamic memory, leaving 798

+TODO:
+    Triple tap + hold == fade all up/down?
+        OR Double???????

+    That means double tap + hold == speedAdj for progressColor

+TODO: 1
+    double press and hold on white fades ALL sets with white? or all?
+    (Double press and hold on color fades ALL sets with color) or all?

+        - Save the original level as a new variable, then use the lvl for this ability to scale the lighting
+        - Once a different type of action is used, reset the variable to wipe the memory